 I’m not sure I am ready to study in one of the programs.
 Could I begin by taking one course?

 Of course!
-After completing the short application for independent courses, you can enroll in a course by paying $255 along with $25 for the annual library fee.
+After completing the short application for independent courses, you can enroll in a course by paying for the three credits along with the annual library fee.
 Students taking independent courses should do all of the coursework.
 At the end of the course you will receive a final grade.
 In the future, if you decide to apply for one of the three programs all of the courses that you passed with a grade of 70 or higher will transfer to your desired program of study.

 Are auditors allowed in the courses?